Frequently Asked Questions

 COVIDWISE can be downloaded from the App Store for iPhone users and the Google Play Store for Android users.
 Please note that not all devices are supported.

-Can you address the 'once a PIN identifies someone as positive, are they always going to show as positive or will they be followed and someone marked as negative appropriately so as not to continue to trigger a 'positive' to other users after they are no longer of concern?A positive submission is only considered positive for the previous 14 days.
+Can you address the following?
+Once a verification code identifies someone as positive, are they always going to show as positive or will they be followed and someone marked as negative appropriately so as not to continue to trigger a 'positive' to other users after they are no longer of concern?A positive submission is only considered positive for the previous 14 days.
 A user’s keys after a submission are not uploaded unless the user tests positive again and submits a new report.

-What if people submit false test reports in the app?To prevent users from submitting false test results, the app requires users to confirm their test result using a verification code provided by VDH.
+What if people submit false test reports in the app?To prevent users from submitting false test results, the app requires users to confirm their test result using a privacy-protected verification code provided by VDH.
 VDH staff contact you over the phone and request the first three letters of your first and last names, and your date of birth to ensure a match with a laboratory report.
-Once confirmed, VDH will provide you a personal identification number (PIN) that is not tied to your identity.
-Enter the PIN into COVIDWISE to report your positive test.
+Once confirmed, VDH will provide you an anonymous verification code that is not tied to your identity.
+Enter the verification code into COVIDWISE to report your positive test.
 The app will upload the list of anonymous keys it has been in contact with over the past 14 days only after a test result has been validated.

 After receiving test results, how quickly will the phone call be placed?The individual and VDH should receive test results at about the same time.
 A VDH case investigator will then reach out to anyone who has tested positive.
 This typically happens within 24 hours of the test results being available.